pranjaljain0/shine_monitor/README.md

 2. Click on "Add Integration" and search for "Shine Monitor".
 3. Follow the setup instructions to authenticate and select your plant.

+## Required Fields

+Before getting the data, you need to fill in the following fields:

+- `username`: Your Shine Monitor username.
+- `password`: Your Shine Monitor password.
+- `company_id`: Your company ID.

+### How to Get the Company ID

+1. Open your web browser and log in to your Shine Monitor account.
+2. Open the developer tools (usually by pressing `F12` or `Ctrl+Shift+I`).
+3. Go to the "Network" tab.
+4. Log in to your Shine Monitor account.
+5. Look for the authentication request sent to `*.shinemonitor.com`.
+6. The `company_id` will be included in the authentication request.

 ## Support

 For any issues or feature requests, please open an issue on the [GitHub repository](https://github.com/pranjaljain0/shine_monitor/issues).